Chamal-Peiris/simple-text-editor/README.md

 ### Prerequisites
-1.Use JDK 1.8
+1. Use JDK 1.8
-2.jfoeinix-8.0.8 library will be needed to enable certain UI components
+2. jfoeinix-8.0.8 library will be needed to enable certain UI components
 ## User Interface

 ![](./image/finalUI.png)